16 Helpful Ways to Deal with Stress At Work

 By showing that you trust and value your workers, you create a sense of loyalty and safety.
 That reduces stress.

 48% of workers who say their employers aren’t loyal to them are dissatisfied with their job stress levels, compared to just 26% of workers who are happy with their employer’s loyalty.
 Being in a culture of loyalty and trust reduces unnecessary stress significantly.

 3. Avoid irregular work schedules as much as possible

 Salaried workers don’t have to deal with varying work schedules, but hourly employees do.
 And it’s a huge stressor.
 Almost 30% of workers with irregular schedules report having serious work and family conflicts over the issue.

-Random shift changes, on-call work schedules can all lead to stress, because workers are constantly in limbo when it comes to balance between work and life.
+Random shift changes and on-call work schedules can all lead to stress, because workers are constantly in limbo when it comes to balance between work and life.
 They never know when they’ll need to work with much advance, and it’s difficult for them to make personal plans or even decompress when they could be called to work at any moment.

-Try to create schedules that your employees can “bank” on.
+Try to create schedules that your employees can depend on.
 Make sudden changes as rare as possible.
 Make it possible for your employees to rely on a steady schedule enough that they can arrange a solid personal life around their work schedule.
 This will help them return to work refreshed.

 4. Make wellness a part of the workplace